alan-flint/NFL-Comments/README.md

 ### Sentiment Analysis Interesting Findings
 I manipulated the data so I only analyzed comments from fans of the team with the most recent draft pick.
 For example, for the I only analyzed comments from Seahawks fans right after the Seahawks drafted a player, then from Packer fans right after the Packers drafted a player, etc. This was to get the raw, immediate reaction of fans to the players their team drafted.

-Steeler, Cheif, and Charger fans were the most positive about their draft picks overall.
+Steelers, Chiefs, and Chargers fans were the most positive about their draft picks overall.
 While Eagles, Packers and Seahawks were in the bottom 5.

 Chargers Round 4 (local RB from UCLA), 49ers Round 7 , and Cardinals Round 7 (local RB from Arizona State) were the most positive fans by round.